nullspook/psirng/README.md

 (QWC) / ComScire QRNGs (Quantum Random Number Generators).

 This server eliminates driver-level buffering by flushing the internal buffer on every request, ensuring that the random numbers are freshly generated.
+It also includes a bias amplification option to amplify subtle biases if present.

 Running using Docker
 --------------------